Accessing Public Relations Training in Arizona

 Grant Overview

-Cost Constraints Faced by Arizona's Minority Students in Public Relations
+Capacity Constraints for Arizona Ethnic Minority Students in Advertising, Marketing, and Public Relations Scholarships

 Eligible Regions